FyzHsn/graphs/README.md

 # Applying Graphs To NLP
-This repository is dedicated to the application and experimentation of the application of graph based methods to various NLP and machine learning tasks.
+This repository is dedicated to the application and experimentation of graph based methods to various NLP and machine learning tasks.

 ## Graph Based Modules
 1. Text2Graph